devgrok/daml/dev-env/windows/manifests/README.md

 Tool name mentioned in `.dadew` file is the name of the manifest file (excluding it's `.json` extention).

+## behind a proxy

+I've created a customized msys2 install that sets up the proxy and installs the proxie's cert as a trusted CA. Two vars need to be set in `C:\Users\<user>\.config\scoop\config.json`:
+* `"trustcacerts": "windows path to certificates to install"` i.e. P:\trustedcerts
+* `"proxy": "host:port"` i.e 1.2.3.4:8080

 ## Adding new tool

 To add new tool: